Things Are Going To Change. Here's What We Should Do

 Other habits are serving them well during this pandemic.
 Bowing is more customary than handshaking.
 Many wear masks during travel.
 And, for better or worse, their increasingly elderly population experiences isolation.

-Japan’s 38 million people are doing their part to slow the coronavirus’ spread, perhaps without even trying.
+Japan's 38 million people are doing their part to slow the coronavirus's spread, perhaps without even trying.
 We could learn something from them.
+There are ways to control an inflationary episode.
+There is little you can do with a deflationary depression.
+It will bring some changes.

 First, our response to the virus crisis will change the way we structurally organize our business lives.
 Companies are learning that they can do more remote work.
 Employees will enjoy that.
 We may not need as much office space.